sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 >
 > However, note that the tester does not want to test the entire system, only the integration between the DAO class and the database.
 The tester also does not want to test the DAO class in complete isolation; after all, the best way to know whether a SQL query works is to actually submit it to the database and see what the database returns back.
 This is an example of an integration test.

-The goal of integration testing is to test multiple components of a system together but not the whole system.
+The goal of integration testing is to test multiple components of a system together, focusing on the interactions between them instead of testing the system as a whole.
-These integration tests focus on the interaction between a few components of the system.
 Are they communicating correctly?
 What happens if component A sends message X to component B?
 Do they still present correct behaviour?